-If you ordered premium features, you should have received a Premium Feature Activation booklet with your PowerVault MD storage array.
+When you order premium features, you should receive a Premium Feature Activation booklet.
 Follow the directions in the booklet to obtain the key file that is used to enable the premium features through the Modular Disk Storage Manager software.
-Premium features also can be purchased after you have received your Dell storage array.
-Contact your Dell sales representative for information about how to purchase premium features.
+Contact your Dell sales representative for more information about how to purchase premium features.

-Figure 1.
-The View/Enable Premium Features Dialog
+Figure 2: The View/Enable Premium Features Dialog